All Power BI Plans & Pricing

 Last verified:

-Power BI costs Free to $20 per user/month as of March 2026, with 3 plans available including a free tier.
-Plans: Free (free), Pro at $10/user/month, and Premium at $20/user/month.
-Pricing depends on your chosen tier, contract length, and negotiated discounts.
+Power BI costs Free to $24 per user/month as of June 2026, with 4 plans available including a free tier.
+Plans: Power BI Free (free), Power BI Pro at $14/user/month, and Power BI Premium Per User at $24/user/month.
+Enterprise pricing is available on request.
+The median contract is $699/year based on 161 verified purchases.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.